 1. Post Matric Scholarships

-Post Matric The studentships are provided for studies in India at a government or private higher secondary school/college/university.
+Post Matric Scholarships are provided for studies in India at a government or private higher secondary school/college/university.
 It also includes institutes of the Government and suitable private institutes selected and notified in a transparent manner by the State Government/ Union Territory Administration concerned.
 It will also cover technical and vocational courses in Industrial Training Institutes/ Industrial Training Centers affiliated with the National Council for Vocational Training (NCVT).

 The distribution of scholarship among the States/Union Territories will be made on the basis of population of the above notified minorities in the States/ Union Territories of Census 2001.